CHQ Junior Scholars 2025-2026

 Hiluf Abraha

-Hiluf Ebuy Abraha is a Ph.D. candidate in Epidemiology at the Arnold School of Public Health, University of South Carolina, and a Grace Jordan McFadden Professors Program Scholar and Arnold Fellow.
+Hiluf Ebuy Abraha is a third-year Ph.D. candidate in Epidemiology at the Arnold School of Public Health, University of South Carolina, and a Grace Jordan McFadden Professors Program Scholar and Arnold Fellow.
 He earned his B.Sc. in Midwifery and M.Sc. in Biostatistics and Health Informatics from Mekelle University, Ethiopia.
 His research focuses on maternal and child health, with particular interests in severe maternal morbidity, perinatal outcomes, and reproductive health.
 He applies advanced epidemiologic methods to study health disparities and has authored several peer-reviewed publications.
 Before beginning his doctoral studies, he worked as a midwife and later as a hospital quality improvement coordinator in Tigray, leading initiatives to strengthen maternal and child health services.
 As a CHQ Junior Scholar, Hiluf is mentored by Drs.
 Peiyin Hung and Jihong Liu.

 Katherine Weaver